Bogdan-Math/TXTEditor/README.md

 TXTEditor - simple editor for .txt files.
-Using AWT and Swing frameworks for view.
+Using Java frameworks: AWT and Swing.